thebergamo/react-native-fbsdk-next/README.md

 const currentProfile = Profile.getCurrentProfile().then(
   function(currentProfile) {
     if (currentProfile) {
-      console.log("The current logged user is: " +
+      console.log(
-        currentProfile.name
+        "The current logged user is: " + currentProfile.name +
-        + ".
-His profile id is: " +
+        ".
+Their profile id is: " +
         currentProfile.userID
       );
     }